-Thoracic surgery refers to operations on organs in the chest, including the heart, lungs and esophagus.
+Cardiothoracic surgery refers to operations on organs in the chest, including the heart, lungs and esophagus.
 Examples of thoracic surgery include coronary artery bypass surgery, heart transplant, lung transplant and removal of parts of the lung affected by cancer.
-General thoracic surgeons treat lung and esophageal cancer while cardiac and cardiovascular surgeons treat coronary artery disease.
+Specialized thoracic surgeons treat lung and esophageal cancer while specialized cardiac surgeons treat the heart.

 Thoracic surgery is frequently used to assess or repair lungs affected by cancer, trauma or pulmonary disease.
-For lung cancer, your surgeon would remove nodules, tumors and lymph nodes to diagnose and stage the disease.
-Thoracic surgery to treat lung cancer may be done using one of the following procedures:
+For lung cancer, your surgeon would remove nodules, tumors and lymph nodes to diagnose, stage and treat the disease.
+Thoracic surgery to treat lung cancer may be performed using one of the following procedures:

 - Wedge resection: Removing the tumor and tissue surrounding the cancer

-- Lobectomy: Removing the entire lobe of the lung with cancer, which is done for most lung cancers
+- Lobectomy: Removing the entire lobe of the lung with cancer, including the lymph nodes

-Wedge or segmental resection may also be used to treat esophageal cancer.
-Thoracic surgery procedures may be done with either minimally invasive techniques or traditional open surgery methods.
+Thoracic surgery procedures may be performed with either minimally invasive techniques or traditional open surgery methods.

 Minimally invasive surgeries include: